 Placing one little herb filled sachet in each drawer and closet shelf makes everything smell wonderful.
 Every so often a little squeeze and shake of the sachet will freshen it to release more of its natural scents.

-So for less than $10, I made several sachets to place in all the dressers and closets, that are all natural and have a wonderful scent.
+I made several sachets to place in all the dressers and closets.
+They are all natural and have a wonderful scent.
 They really are the best smelling sachets!